prise-3d/Behavioral-online-study/docs/source/example.rst

 .. note::

-    Each downloaded results data are saved available in JSON format.
+    Each downloaded results data are saved and available in JSON format.